Code-Institute-Submissions/ArcticSchool/README.md

 # Arctic School

 Our school name doesn't mean, we are the coldest people on the earth...
 We are happy, funny and we've got big warm hearts, waiting for you.
-Our passion is to help you in your new beautiful journey with learnign how to snowbaording.
-Our worlds best trainers/teachers are here for you!
+Our passion is to help you in your new beautiful journey by learning how to snowboarding.
+Our world's best trainers/teachers are here for you!

 _"The attraction of snowboarding is the freedom it gives you.
-With a snowboard on your feet the sky is the limit.
+With a snowboard on your feet, the sky is the limit.
 You can do anything and go anywhere.
 This is not just for pro riders.
 It is for everyone."_\
 **Jeremy Jones**

 ![Arctic School Mockup](https://raw.githubusercontent.com/KarolSliwka/ArcticSchool/main/wireframes/mockup.png)